fish-shell/fish-shell/doc_src/cmds/status.rst

 **current-command**
     Prints the name of the currently-running function or command, like the deprecated :envvar:`_` variable.

+**current-commandline**
+    Prints the entirety of the currently-running commandline, inclusive of all jobs and operators.

 **filename**, **current-filename**, **-f** or **--current-filename**
     Prints the filename of the currently-running script.
 If the current script was called via a symlink, this will return the symlink.
 If the current script was received by piping into :doc:`source <source>`, then this will return ``-``.